particle-iot/docs/src/content/reference/device-os/firmware.md

 Unlike functions and variables, you typically call Particle.publish from loop() (or a function called from loop).

+---

+For [products](/tutorials/device-cloud/console/#product-tools), it's possible receive product events sent by devices using webhooks or the Server-Sent-Events (SSE) data stream.
+This allows PRIVATE events sent from devices to be received by the product even if the devices are claimed to different accounts.
+Note that the product event stream is unidirectional from device to the cloud.
+It's not possible to subscribe to product events on a device.

 ### Particle.publishVitals()

 {{since when="1.2.0"}}